 On the 16th of January 2017, the CBJ along with the 25 banks operating in the kingdom have agreed to establish a private shareholding Company "Jordan Payments and Clearing Company", a Private Company Limited by Shares based in Amman- Jordan.
 The authorized Company Share Capital is (12,000,000) twelve million Jordanian Dinars, subdivided into (12,000,000) twelve million shares; the value of one share is one Jordanian Dinar.

 The main objective of the company is to establish and develop digital retail and micro payments systems along with the investment in innovative technology and digital financial services.

 JoPACC’s Position and Role in Facing the Challenges

 JoPACC is well positioned to capitalize on the already developed infrastructure and to optimize the benefits of the opportunities in the market.
-On the other hand, it is well positioned to address many of the challenges.
-JoPACC leverages its relationships with businesses, governments and the nonprofit sector to share insights, mitigate risks and protect customers, and help others bring solutions to scale.
+On the other hand, it is well positioned to address many of the market challenges.
+JoPACC leverages its relationships with businesses, government and the nonprofit sector to share insights, mitigate risks and protect customers, and help others bring solutions to scale.

 At the heart of JoPACC's work is introducing new technologies and business models to customers, banks, partners, and government, while understanding the importance of enabling financial innovations to promote access, quality, and usage.